Camperdown, Victoria: Geography

-Features
+Climate

+Landmarks

-The town is renowned for its classic historical buildings.
+The town is known for its classic historical buildings.

-Central is the 103 ft high Gothic Manifold Clock Tower, built 1897, which sits in a wide Elm lined median between the dual carriageways of Manifold Street, named in honour of one of the pioneer pastoralists.
-Tower, avenue, Boer War memorial, Soldiers' memorial, memorial cross and JC Manifold statue are all listed on the Victorian Heritage Register.
+The most notable is the 103 ft high Gothic Manifold Clock Tower, built in 1897, which sits in a wide Elm lined median between the dual carriageways of Manifold Street, named in honour of one of the pioneer pastoralists.
+The Tower, avenue, Boer War memorial, Soldiers' memorial, memorial cross and JC Manifold statue are all listed on the Victorian Heritage Register.

 Among the many other classic buildings are the 1886-7 two storey Georgian style Court House, the 1863 two storey bluestone (granite) Camperdown Post Office, Theatre Royal (1890) and Masonic Hall (1867–68).

 The town has a life-sized statue of the Scottish poet Robert Burns, carved from sandstone in the 1830s and based on the earliest painting of the Bard.
 Efforts to restore the statue led to a festival celebrating the town's connection with Burns being held in 2012 and then annually.

+Media

+Camperdown is served by one local newspaper, The Camperdown Chronicle.
+Television services are receivable in Camperdown via UHF from Ballarat Lookout Hill.
+Radio services are mainly received from Colac, but some Warrnambool radio stations can also be received in Camperdown.

 Local government

 Originally, Camperdown was part of the East Riding of the Shire of Hampden, which was incorporated in 1857.
 On 9 September 1952, Camperdown severed and incorporated as a separate borough.
 It became a town on 21 January 1959.
-See Town of Camperdown.

-On 23 September 1994, the Town was abolished, and merged with Shire of Hampden, most of Shire of Heytesbury and parts of Colac, Mortlake and the area around Princetown on the Great Ocean Road into the Shire of Corangamite.
+On 23 September 1994, the Town was abolished, and merged with the Shire of Hampden, most of the Heytesbury, parts of the Shires of Colac and Mortlake, and the area around Princetown on the Great Ocean Road, becoming the Shire of Corangamite.

 The Town of Camperdown was not subdivided into wards, and the nine councillors represented the entire area.

 Transport

 Camperdown is situated on the Princes Highway (A1), which is the main through road and also the main street (Manifold Street).
 A dual carriageway with a large central reservation and secondary service street runs through the centre of town.
 The highway runs west to Terang and beyond to Warrnambool and east to Colac and beyond to Geelong.
 Secondary roads include the Camperdown-Lismore Road which heads north to Lismore and the Camperdown-Cobden Road (C164) which heads south to Cobden.
 Just west at Gnotuk is the Darlington Road (C173) which leads north to Darlington.

 Road coaches (buses) provide links within Camperdown, to neighbouring towns and nearby cities (mainly V/Line) and these services include Cobden, Timboon, Simpson and the city of Ballarat.

-The town's railway station is served by V/Line passenger services on the Warrnambool line linking it to the cities of Warrnambool, Geelong and beyond to Melbourne.
+The town's railway station is served by V/Line passenger services on the Warrnambool line linking it to the cities of Warrnambool, Geelong and Melbourne.